 8.2.
 If the Lead Rating Analyst becomes aware of an event described in subparagraphs 8.1.1.-8.1.4. herein, he(she) calls a Credit Rating Committee meeting, as required by the Regulation on the Rating Committee of ACRA, and proposes to withdraw one or several Credit Ratings.

 8.3.
-Withdrawal of Credit Ratings based on non-analytical reasons (8.1.5.) is undertaken by the head of the Analytical Unit (in his absence – by the head of the Analytical Group) upon request by the Compliance Director.
+Withdrawal of Credit Ratings based on non-analytical reasons (8.1.5.) is undertaken by the head of the Analytical Unit (in his absence – by the head of the Analytical Group) upon request by the Compliance and Internal Control Service.
 At the same time, no information related to commercial activities of ACRA may be passed on to employees of the Analytical Unit.

 8.4.
 In case of maturity of any financial obligations (8.1.6) the Credit Rating is withdrawn within one working day after the date of maturity of respective financial liabilities.